meilisearch/documentation/references/synonyms.md

 #### Body

-An object with every synonym to every term.
+An object with every synonym for every term.

 #### Example
 ```bash